-However, there are those who believe that Aaron was a Prophet as stated in 19:53 – “And we granted him (Moses) from our mercy his brother Aaron as a prophet” but he did not receive a scripture.
-This claim can only be made by those who do not believe the Quran, since God ascertains in 2:213 that all the prophets were sent with the scripture.
+However, there are those who believe that Aaron was a prophet as stated in 19:53 – “And we granted him (Moses) from our mercy his brother Aaron as a prophet” but he did not receive a scripture.
+This claim can only be made by those who do not believe the Quran, since God ascertains in 2:213 that all the prophets have been sent with the scripture.
 Moreover, the Quran clearly states that Aaron received what Moses did; both received a scripture or a statute book (21:48 & 37:117):

 [21:48] And we had given Moses and Aaron the statute book, a light, and a reminder for the righteous.